shijistar/enum-plus/README.md

 - `K`: Key value of the enum item
 - `V`: Value of the enum item

 If you want to provide more friendly type hints in the extension methods, you may need to use these type parameters.
-These are all optional, if your extension method is as simple as `getLabels`, you can completely ignore them
+However these are all optional, if you don't need them, you can omit them.